About Me

 I am a PhD student in Media and Communications at the University of Illinois at Urbana-Champaign, where I also hold the Illinois Distinguished Fellowship, the most prestigious award for incoming graduate students.

-I am also pursuing an MS in Applied Statistics alongside my PhD.
+I am also pursuing an MS in Statistics alongside my PhD.
 Prior to this, I earned an MA in Linguistics from Jawaharlal Nehru University, New Delhi, and a BA (Honors) in Journalism from Lady Shri Ram College, New Delhi.
 You can view my CV here.

 If you're in the area or our paths cross at any event, I’d love to grab a coffee and chat about shared interests or potential collaborations!
 You can contact me at: sakshib3[at]illinois[dot]edu.